UPDATE: Nacon have issued a statement to MCV/DEVELOP regarding their side of this ongoing situation.

 “In 2017 we signed The Sinking City contract as a licensing agreement with BigBen/Nacon,” reads the open letter, “2 years after the start of production.
 In exchange for a financial contribution to the development, we gave them the right to sell and commercialize the game on 4 platforms – Xbox One, PS4, Steam and later, Epic Games Store.
 The intellectual property would still belong to Frogwares, which has always been the only producer and owner of its games, including The Sinking City.”

-However, Frogwares lists a number of claims against Big Ben Interactive/Nacon, accusing them of paying royalties, demanding the studio turns over the game’s source code to a competing studio, and misleading marketing suggesting Big Ben Interactive/Nacon was the game’s developer.
+However, Frogwares lists a number of claims against Big Ben Interactive/Nacon, accusing them of not paying royalties, demanding the studio turns over the game’s source code to a competing studio, and misleading marketing suggesting Big Ben Interactive/Nacon was the game’s developer.

 “On June 27, 2019, The Sinking City was released on Xbox One, PS4, and Epic Games Store.
 That was a great day for us.
 And once the game was released, we received a letter from Bigben/Nacon that the milestones that were previously approved are being canceled, meaning that we would not receive any profit from the sales of the game.
 A retroactive cancellation on not delivering a product on time that is already out in the market is not acceptable.
 That was when our legal battle began.